 Shifted back to centre-back by Luiz suspension and was all over the place to start with, noticeably leaving a big gap for Balotelli to wander through and score the early opener.
 Far more comfortable after the break.

 Recovered from a horrendous start, in which he was culpable for allowing Balotelli to drift unmarked into an offside position for the opener, to deliver a reasonably polished display.
 His vulnerability when Chelsea played a high defensive line were undeniable, however.

 Had the unenviable task of monitoring the elusive City attackers but recovered his pose after a difficult start to deliver another class-filled display in the screening role.

-Hit-and-miss distribution but justified his inclusion with expert volley for the equalizer after drifting unmarked into the box a la Lampard.
+Hit-and-miss distribution but justified his inclusion with expert volley for the equaliser after drifting unmarked into the box a la Lampard.
 Subbed in the 73rd minute.